-The person who concocted this gate did so out of necessity: keeping dogs in or out, people in or out, whatever, but they made it from whatever was available; probably from that fly tipping site I noticed just down the road.
+The person who concocted this gate did so out of necessity: keeping dogs in or out, people in or out, whatever, but they made it from what was available; probably from that fly tipping site I noticed just down the road.

-If I passed this in The Tate, hung in the main gallery, or in a 'dare ye to enter' gallery near Bond street, I would have admired it as I did this morning, for its colours, its random construction and sheer boldness.
+If I passed this in the Tate, hung in the main gallery, or in a dare ye to enter gallery near Bond street, I would have admired it as I did this morning, for its colours, its random construction and sheer boldness.
 Whether it had a price tag of seventy thousand pounds or it was about to be loaded into a skip, it was art either way, to my mind.

 I'm writing a book at the moment set in 2090.

 Here's an extract set in a shouting-house (auction rooms) after the early 21st century furniture lots have been sold.

 I stand for a moment listening to the shouter announcing the next lots.

 There's a collective shrug in the room and people start leaving, the tradeable stuff gone.
 "D'ac," he continues, "let's run through this quickly.
 From the 2000s, Damian Hurst: two circular paintings - dealing ten bottles good quality red wine."